Royal Mail: Privatisation

 In July 2013, Cable announced that Royal Mail was to be floated on the London Stock Exchange, and confirmed that postal staff would be entitled to free shares.
 A new holding company, Royal Mail plc, was established in September 2013, in anticipation of its initial public offering on the London Stock Exchange.
 Applications for members of the public to buy shares opened on 27 September 2013, ahead of the company's listing on the London Stock Exchange on 15 October 2013.
-Trading as Royal Mail, and continuing to serve as the UK's designated Universal Service Provider, the company operated through two divisions: UKPIL (UK Parcels, International & Letters) 'Royal Mail's core UK and international parcels and letter delivery businesses under the Royal Mail and Pacelforce Worldwide brands' and GLS (General Logistics Systems) 'the Group's European parcels business'; (between 2016 and 2020, GLS would expand beyond Europe and into North America).
+Trading as Royal Mail, and continuing to serve as the UK's designated Universal Service Provider, the company operated through two divisions: UKPIL (UK Parcels, International & Letters) 'Royal Mail's core UK and international parcels and letter delivery businesses under the Royal Mail and Parcelforce Worldwide brands' and GLS (General Logistics Systems) 'the Group's European parcels business'; (between 2016 and 2020, GLS would expand beyond Europe and into North America).
 Throughout this time, Royal Mail Group Limited continued to operate as a 'wholly owned subsidiary of Royal Mail plc', running the UKPIL side of the operation.

-During its annual general meeting on 20 July 2022, the company announced that the holding company responsible for both Royal Mail and GLS would change its name to International Distributions Services (IDS) plc.
-It was also suggested that the board of directors may look to separate GLS in order to distance the profitable company from Royal Mail, which were in negotiations with the CWU over both pay and future changes to ways of working.
+At its annual general meeting on 20 July 2022, the company announced that the holding company responsible for both Royal Mail and GLS would change its name to International Distributions Services (IDS) plc.
+It was also suggested that the board of directors might look to separate GLS in order to distance the profitable company from Royal Mail, which was in negotiations with the CWU over both pay and future changes to ways of working.
 The name change was filled in the Companies House on 28 September 2022 and registered on 3 October.
-In March 2023, talks over pay were reportedly at collapse.
+In March 2023, talks over pay were reportedly collapsing.

 Ownership under EP Group

-In December 2024, the UK government approved the £3.6 billion sale of IDS to Daniel Křetínský's EP Group, marking the first time the 508-year-old postal service came under foreign ownership.
+In December 2024, the British government approved the £3.6 billion sale of IDS to Daniel Křetínský's EP Group, marking the first time the 508-year-old postal service had come under foreign ownership.
 The deal, reviewed under national security laws, included commitments to retain the universal service obligation, UK headquarters, and tax residency, while barring dividends unless financial and service targets were met.
 Despite concerns over declining letter volumes and scrutiny of Křetínský's Russian business ties, the agreement, supported by unions, aimed to stabilise and reform Royal Mail.
 The acquisition was completed in April 2025.

 Royal Mail Group Ltd continues to function as a wholly owned subsidiary: "The Company makes up a significant part of the Royal Mail UK segment ('Royal Mail') within the IDS plc Group", running parcels and letter delivery businesses under the Royal Mail and Parcelforce Worldwide brands.